Oakland Weather Forecast For The Week Ahead - NewsBreak

 Oakland Weather Forecast For The Week Ahead

-OAKLAND, CA(Updated at 8am ET)Here's your weather forecast for the next four days.
+OAKLAND, MD(Updated at 8am ET)Here's your weather forecast for the next four days.

 - Light wind